 When you walk into a store, can you resist buying something you don’t need?
-Do you deal with your stress by spending?
+Do you deal with your stress by spending? (then you should read this post!)
 Or when you go out to eat, can you settle for just one appetizer?

 TRY THIS INSTEAD: Resist those stores, restaurants, and temptations when you are out.
 If you need to leave your credit card at home, then do that.
 This all starts with knowing yourself.
 My wife looooves Sephora, but she knows that walking in there randomly will be too big of a temptation… so she doesn’t do it unless it’s in the budget (yes, we budget for hair and makeup supplies!)